All Episodes

 They could have moved quickly, could they not?

-The communications that can be uh intercepted are limited to communications between agents of a foreign power or agents of a foreign group.
+The communications that can be intercepted are limited to communications between agents of a foreign power or agents of a foreign group.

-So you might have a telephone call, we have a terrorist or terrorist suspect or someone knows about terrorism at one end, person on the other end doesn't know anything about it, isn't a foreign agent, isn't a terrorist or anything, and yet that telephone call might contain information that the government could use to identify a terrorist, find out his address, his phone number, his plans, and so on.
+And yet that telephone call might contain information that the government could use to identify a terrorist, find out his address, his phone number, his plans, and so on.

 So I don't think the act is adequate.

-It's not so much the warrant problem, although the the warrant provision is very cumbersome and complicated, it's that a lot of important communication may contain a lot of foreign intelligence information, just as not within the scope of the act.
+It's that a lot of important communication may contain a lot of foreign intelligence information, just is not within the scope of the act.

-They'd come from illegal or uh warrantless surveillances.
+They'd come from illegal or warrantless surveillances.

 So he felt that the court was perhaps being used to clean up this whole procedure and felt so uncomfortable that he quit.

-The legal questions are very difficult because of course the administration argues that you know we're in a war against terrorism that as a result of a joint resolution of Congress that amounted to a declaration of war.
+The legal questions are very difficult because, of course, the administration argues that, you know, we're in a war against terrorism, that as a result of a joint resolution of Congress that amounted to a declaration of war, during wartime, the president has a lot more authority to engage in interception of communications than it does in ordinary peacetime.

-If you accept that argument, it's just an argument at this point, but if that's accepted, then it would be lawful for the government to intercept certain communications.
+But if that's accepted, then it would be lawful for the government to intercept certain communications.

-How Roger you were.
+Roger, you were.

-No, no, no, no, look.
+No, no, no, no.

-No, no, you're all wrong.
+Look, no, no, you're all wrong.

 It's uncertain.